Nursing certainly has its rewards, but it can also be a demanding job.

 National Laser Institute is helping nurses meet this demand by offering medical aesthetics training that includes dermal filler training, Botox training, cosmetic laser training and more!

-Botox is one of the most well-known medical aesthetic procedures (and there are many FDA-approved botulinum toxins including Xeomin and Dysport.)
+Botox (botulinum toxin) is one of the most well-known medical aesthetic procedures (and there are many FDA-approved botulinum toxins including Xeomin and Dysport.)
 Most clients turn to Botox to treat the most popular anti-aging request: wrinkles and fine lines.
 Thus, it’s important for nurses to receive Botox training courses and Botox certification.

 The key to a successful aesthetic nurse career is to not only offer botulinum toxin but also other treatments like laser hair reduction, tattoo removal and non-surgical body contouring (CoolSculpting).